AAUW of Virginia Diversity, Equity, Inclusion and Belonging

 Answering Your Questions About CRT (Five PBS News Hour 2-minute Videos)

 Collaborating with women of color is a great way to get to know each other and possibly present programs together.
 National Council of Negro Women (NCNW) is an organization with sections (like our branches) all around Virginia.
-Click on this link to see if a section is in your community.

 AAUW Diversity, Equity and Inclusion Toolkit